e-sensing/sitsbook/docs-local/03-intro.md

 <a href="https://www.kaggle.com/esensing/introduction-to-sits" target="_blank"><img src="https://kaggle.com/static/images/open-in-kaggle.svg"/></a>

+## Who is this book for?{-}

+This book is intended for land use change experts and researchers, allowing them to harness the power of big Earth observation data sets.
+We aim to provide readers with the means to produce high-quality maps of land use and land cover, guiding them through all necessary steps to achieve good results.
+Given the natural world's complexity and huge variations in human-nature interactions, we consider that only local experts who know their countries and their ecosystems can extract full information from big EO data.

+One group of readers that we are particularly keen to engage with are the national authorities on forest, agriculture, and statistics in developing countries.
+We aim to foster a collaborative environment where they can use EO data to enhance their national land use and cover estimates, thereby supporting sustainable development policies.
+To achieve this goal, `sits` has strong backing from the FAO Expert Group on the Use of Earth Observation data (FAO-EOSTAT)[https://www.fao.org/in-action/eostat].
+FAO-EOSTAT is at the forefront of using advanced EO data analysis methods for agricultural statistics in developing countries [@DeSimone2022][@DeSimone2022a].

 ## Why work with satellite image time series?{-}

 Satellite images are the most comprehensive source of data about our environment.
 Covering a large area of the Earth's surface, images allow researchers to study regional and global changes.
 Sensors capture data in multiple spectral bands to measure the physical, chemical, and biological properties of the Earth's surface.
 By observing the same location multiple times, satellites provide data on changes in the environment and survey areas that are difficult to observe from the ground.
 Given its unique features, images offer essential information for many applications, including deforestation, crop production, food security, urban footprints, water scarcity, and land degradation.